 - state and local paid sick leave laws work well for workers and their employers, all while benefitting public health; and

 - workers in states without paid sick leave laws are losing out and Congress needs to pass the Healthy Families Act so that every worker in this country has access to paid sick leave.

 We present this report to lay out the need for paid sick leave, to uplift the voices of workers who have suffered because they do not have this right, outline the history of the movement to secure this benefit for all workers in the United States, and suggest, based on our extensive experience with this issue, what a federal paid sick leave law should look like.

 Thank you to Dina Bakst, Sarah Brafman, Marcella Kocolatos, Katie O’Brien, Rachel Sica, and Molly Weston Williamson for their support and contributions to this report.

 Map of Paid Sick Time Laws

 Click to explore our interactive map of state and local laws.

 - The United States is the only developed country that does not guarantee paid sick leave for workers.7

-- Because of this major gap in our federal laws, over 33 million American workers do not have access to a single paid sick day.8
+- Because of this major gap in our federal laws, approximately 28 million American workers do not have access to a single paid sick day.8

 - Women, minority, and low-income workers are the least likely to have access to paid sick leave.